mpv-player/mpv/DOCS/man/options.rst

     impression about how much data the backbuffer contains.

     See ``--list-options`` for defaults and value range.

+``--demuxer-donate-buffer=<yes|no>``
+    Whether to let the back buffer use part of the forward buffer (default: yes).
+    If set to ``yes``, the "donation" behavior described in the option description for ``--demuxer-max-back-bytes`` is enabled.
+This means the back buffer may use up memory up to the sum of the forward and back buffer options, minus the active size of the forward buffer.
+If set to ``no``, the options strictly limit the forward and back buffer sizes separately.

+    Note that if the end of the file is reached, the buffered data stays the same, even if you seek back within the cache.
+This is because the back buffer is only reduced when new data is read.

 ``--demuxer-seekable-cache=<yes|no|auto>``
     This controls whether seeking can use the demuxer cache (default: auto).
 If